mbodiai/embodied-agents/README.md

 ### The [Sample](src/mbodied_agents/base/sample.py) class

 The Sample class is a base model for serializing, recording, and manipulating arbitrary data.
-It is designed to be extensible, flexible, and strongly typed.
+It is designed to be extendable, flexible, and strongly typed.
 By wrapping your observation or action objects in the [Sample](src/mbodied_agents/base/sample.py) class, you'll be able to convert to and from the following with ease:

-- a Gym space for creating a new Gym environment
+- A Gym space for creating a new Gym environment.
-- a flattened list, array, or tensor for plugging into an ML model
+- A flattened list, array, or tensor for plugging into an ML model.
-- a HuggingFace dataset with semantic search capabilities
+- A HuggingFace dataset with semantic search capabilities.
-- a Pydantic BaseModel for reliable and quick json serialization/deserialization.
+- A Pydantic BaseModel for reliable and quick json serialization/deserialization.

 #### Creating a Sample

-Here is an example of creating a Sample and using its methods:
+Creating a sample just requires subclassing or passing keyword arguments to the base Sample class:

 ```python
 # Creating a Sample instance